Josza Anjembé: Career

 In 2015, she obtained the Festival Grant offered by Kiss Films and the Centre national du cinéma et de l'image animée (CNC) for further film productions.
 In 2016, she studied the script of Le Groupe Ouest.
 At the same year, she became a member of the juries of the National Action "The 24h of the 24h of achievements".
 In 2016, Josza directed her maiden live–action short film, Le bleu blanc rouge de mes cheveux (meaning 'The Blue White Red of My Hair').
 The film received international critical acclaim and received more than 37 awards in over 170 film festivals and was nominated for the French Oscars (Les César du Cinéma).
 The film was selected in the category "Best short film" at César Awards.
 The film was shot for seven days in Rennes in September 2015 with a budget of 100,000 euros.
 She also composed and performed the music for the end credits as well.

 In 2017, she continued to work as a journalist, notably for Canal + Afrique.
 Then in the same year, she became a member of the Paris Virtual Film Festival and festival of Saint-Paul-Trois-Châteaux.
 Apart from film making, Josza also conducts lessons at the Miroir school, at Le Bal-La fabrique du regard, and at Centres d'Entrainement aux Méthodes d'Education Active (CÉMÉA).

-In 2019, she released two short films: French Touch: Coming of Age which is a co-production with Hadrien Bichet, Sébastien de Fonseca, Caroline Poggi, Jonathan Vinel.
+In 2019, she released two short films: French Touch: Coming of Age which is a co-production with Hadrien Bichet, Sébastien de Fonseca, Caroline Poggi and Jonathan Vinel.
 The other film is Baltringue which was shot with a small budget of 20,000 euros.
 The film received the France Televisions Prize 2020.